 For three decades, the industry's flagship C compilers have used LALR as their parser -- proof of the claim that LALR and serious parsing are equivalent.
 Now, GNU replaces LALR with the technology that LALR replaced a quarter century earlier: recursive descent.

-Jeffrey Kegler (the author of this timeline) releases the first practical implementation of Joop Leo's algorithm[94].
-The new parser, named Marpa, is general, declarative and linear for all the grammars discussed in Knuth 1965, that is, it is linear for the LR(k) grammars for all finite k[95].
-This means it is also linear for most of the grammar classes we have discussed in this timeline.
+Jeffrey Kegler (the author of this timeline) releases the first practical implementation of Joop Leo's algorithm[128].
+Named Marpa, the new parser is general, table-driven, declarative, and linear for LRR, which in turn is a superset of the LR grammars discussed in Knuth 1965.[129].
+This means it is also linear for most of the grammar classes we have discussed in this timeline:

-This is a vast class of grammars, and it has the important feature that a programmer can readily determine if their grammar is linear under Marpa.
+This is a vast class of grammars, and Marpa has the important feature that it allows a programmer to readily determine if their grammar is linear under Marpa.
 Marpa will parse a grammar in linear time, if

 Leo 1991 did not address the zero-length rule problem.
 Kegler solves it by adopting the solution of Aycock and Horspool 2002.
 Finally, in an effort to combine the best of declarative and hand-written parsing, Kegler reorders Earley's parse engine so that it allows procedural logic.
 As a side effect, this gives Marpa excellent error-handling properties.